 Schools’ programs are no longer the top concern of parents nowadays.
-In North Little Rock, a survey showed that parents' top concerns are: school safety, student discipline, and teacher pay.
+In North Little Rock, a survey showed that parents' top concerns are: school safety & security, student discipline, and teacher pay.

 A safe learning environment helps improve children's abilities and improves their academic progress.
-School safety promotes learning.
+School safety and security promotes learning.

-A survey created by Gallup.com shows that 34% of parents are scared for their child’s physical safety when at school.
-Although Gallup.com did not refer to school shootings in their poll question, most parents thought of the August mass shootings when they answered it.
+Although the coronavirus has stalled any new surveys, a survey created by Gallup.com in 2019 shows that 34% of parents are scared for their child’s physical safety when at school.
+Although Gallup.com did not refer to school shootings in their poll question, most parents thought of the August 2019 mass shootings when they answered it.

 Source: Brenan, Megan.
 "Parents' Concern About School Safety Remains Elevated" | News.Gallup.com

-Compared to last year, the number of parents concerned about school safety was only lessened by 1%.
-In 2018, 35% of the parents answered yes to the same question on physical safety.
+Compared to 2018, the number of parents concerned about school safety was only lessened by 1%.
+In 2018, 35% of the parents answered yes to the same question on school safety.
 The poll was taken six months after the school shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

 In the past two decades, the lowest number of parents concerned about school safety (15%) was in August 2008.
 Other than that year, the average percentage is between 20% to 35%.